maxreynolds/Pattern-Cloud/README.md

 # Pattern Cloud
-Browser-based image, video rendering cloud interface for Blender (and eventually other 3D design, animation, and simulation packages).
+Browser-based image dataset generation framewrk supporting Stable Diffusion, Blender and eventually other 3D design, animation, and simulation packages.

 Steps to use: